artprojectgroup/woocommerce-apg-weight-and-postcodestatecountry-shipping/readme.txt

 * *Italiano*: da [**Angelo Lazzari**](http://www.redtulp.com/).

 == Support ==
 Since **WC - APG Weight Shipping** is totally free, **Art Project Group** only provides payment [**Technical Support**](https://artprojectgroup.es/tienda/ticket-de-soporte) service.
-In any case **Art Project Group** provide any kind of free technical support.
+In no case does **Art Project Group** provide any kind of free technical support.

 == Donation ==
-Did you liked and you have proved useful **WC - APG Weight Shipping** on your website?
+Did you like **WC - APG Weight Shipping** and find it useful on your website?
 We would appreciate a [small donation](https://artprojectgroup.es/tienda/donacion) that will help us to continue improving this plugin and create more plugins totally free for the entire WordPress community.

 == Thanks ==
 * To [Andy_P](https://profiles.wordpress.org/andy_p/) and [Mantish](https://wordpress.org/support/profile/mantish) for the great plugin and modification that have inspired **WC - APG Weight Shipping**.
 * To all that use it.
-* All that you help to improve it.
+* All who help to improve it.
-* All you made donations.
+* All who made donations.
-* All that you encourage us with your comments.
+* All who encourage us with your comments.

 Thank you very much to all!